 - Chamomile is a great companion for cabbage, cucumbers, onions and all the brassicas.
 It improves flavor and is a great herb to have on hand.
 It attracts beneficial insects and has delicate and beautiful flowers.

 - Catnip is another great herb to grow and have on hand.
 Planted near squash and cucumbers it will repel squash bugs and aphids.
-The dried leaves can be steeped into a tea to help sooth the stomach, and can double as a pest control spray for many plants.
+Steep the dried leaves in a tea to help sooth the stomach, and spray the tea on plants as a pest control spray!

 - Radishes can be planted throughout the garden and under plants like cucumbers to deter cucumber beetles.